-We have commissioned series of essays, an Unpaid work literature review 2019, and a literature scan from a Pacific perspective, looking at differing aspects of unpaid work from a variety of cultural perspectives and work-related settings.
+We have commissioned series of essays, an unpaid work literature review 2019, and a literature scan from a Pacific perspective, looking at differing aspects of unpaid work from a variety of cultural perspectives and work-related settings.
 These essays reflect the authors' perspectives and are not Ministry policy documents.

-Please feel free to share these on your social channels, and if you have any thoughts, please email us at email@example.com
+If you have any thoughts, please email us at firstname.lastname@example.org

 - Dr Jess Berentson-Shaw - Unpaid caring work: telling the story of the glue that holds our communities together

 - Dr Miriama Postlethwaite - Awhi mai Awhi atu

 - Helga Wientjes - Measuring the value of unpaid work

 - Karen Vercoe - Unpaid work - the ultimate form of love and servant leadership - a Māori women's perspective

 - Kerri Anne Hancock - For the Kaupapa!